Home > Digital technologies > Cybersecurity > Cyberattacks: how to prepare? How to react ?

 How to manage a crisis following a cyber attack

-There are two types of organizations: those that have already been victims of a cyberattack and those that will soon be. » says Guillaume Poupard, the director general of the National Agency for Information Systems Security (Anssi), a bit provocatively.
+“ There are two types of organisation: those that have already fallen victim to a cyber attack, and those that will soon do so.
+"Guillaume Poupard, Director General of the French National Agency for Information Systems Security (ANSSI).

 A cyber crisis can be tackled in one of two ways: either you deal with it, with all the risks of emergency measures, or you anticipate it.
 Unfortunately, the cybersecurity watchdog highlights the lack of foresight on the part of businesses.
-That's why Anssi is urging them to put preventive measures in place.
+That's why ANSSI is urging them to put preventive measures in place.
 The agency has identified five priority measures to be implemented in the short term to prepare for any eventuality.

-1. Strengthen authentication procedures
+1. Strengthening authentication procedures

 For example, to access the network, you will need to combine a strong password with a hardware device (smart card, USB token, magnetic card, etc.).
 At the very least, a code received by SMS can be used as a second means of identification.

-2. Increase network monitoring
+2. Increasing network monitoring

-3. Back up data and applications offline
+3. Backing up data and applications offline

 Backups should be restored regularly to ensure their integrity and avoid errors during restoration.